 Students with a solid business model or operating business will learn, through the development of a business plan, how to build a solid foundation for running and growing their business.
 The focus of the course will be on the financial, marketing, and operational functions within a business necessary for sustained growth and success.
-The title of this course was previously Entrepreneurship III - Business Planning.
+This course contains material previously taught in BMG 102.